Easy to make salmon fishcakes flavoured with fresh dill, spring onions & olives.

 - Dampen your hands and shape the mixture into four patties.

 - Heat a few mm depth of olive oil in a frying pan over a medium-high heat.
-Cook the salmon burgers for 2-3 minutes on each side until golden and crispy and cooked through.
+Cook the salmon patties for 2-3 minutes on each side until golden and crispy and cooked through.
 Drain on absorbent paper, then serve.